Swearing With Kids: The Six Stages Every Parent Needs To Know About

 A sweary child is a comedy staple.
 An adorable little moppet casually dropping the S-bomb is the appeals-to-everyone gag that never goes out of style.
 So why do most parents shudder at the thought of their own kid turning round and suggesting they go and eff themselves in their whatevers?

 Exposure to swearing is unavoidable – films, games and music are laden with four-letter words, and in these politically turbulent times, every day brings a new story centred around ‘pussy’ or ‘motherfucker’.
-We still try to protect little ears.
-Grown adults, adults who have had sex and birthed children and been through all of the drama and hideousness and beauty and tragedy of life, will say things like, “Oh fudge”, if a child is about.
+Yet we still try to protect little ears.
+Grown adults, adults who have had sex and birthed children and been through all of the drama and hideousness and beauty and tragedy of life, will say things like “oh fudge!” if a child is about.

 Here are the six stages of swearing with kids all parents should know about: